sunyu912/academic-paper/README.md

 - Describe the step/feature 3 and the rationale behind it

 **5. Empirical Results**
 - In this section, you should talk about how your solution solves the problems.
+If you have done some experiments, show it with tables and charts.
+Otherwise, you should at least talk about how your solution helps to address these challenges.
 - Experiment 1: how your feature 1 solves the Challenge 1
 - Experiment 2: how your feature 1 solves the Challenge 2
 - Experiment 3: how your feature 1 solves the Challenge 3

 **6. Related Work**
 - You need to find out the existing work and the references.
-You can simply search in Google Scholar (https://scholar.google.com/).
+You can simply search some of the keywords (e.g., online review, reivew validation) in Google Scholar (https://scholar.google.com/).
 - Make sure you have the references cited here.
 You want to talk about what others have done, and how yours differeniates from others.

 **7. Conclusion and Future Work**
 - Summarize again what you have done.
 - Talk about the current limitations and how do you plan to solve these limitations.

-8. References
+**8. References**

 ## Sample Papers
 These are some of the papers we have published before.
 Please use these as examples.